 The house was subject to a review committee with design guidelines like height restrictions and even exterior colors.
 “It had to be brown, so we wound up with a kind of gray-brown stain on cedar siding,” he says.
 “It complements the concrete.”

 He used that concrete sparingly, to punctuate the overall design scheme for the five-bedroom house.
 A concrete chimney anchors the western elevation, and is tied in to an “aircraft carrier” deck over the roof that tips up to mountain views.

 He broke the home down into a series of volumes, placing the public areas downstairs in a single story, and the bedrooms in an attached two-story volume.
 A guesthouse is included in the long-range plans, but remains unbuilt.

-“I resorted to my old tricks,” Eric said.
+“I resorted to my old tricks,” Eric says.
 “I broke it down to various components, with two two-story volumes and one that’s one-story.
 And I created some outdoor spaces, like the warm spot with the outdoor fireplace.”

 One of those tricks involved the roof.
-“Usually we do big overhangs to express the structure outside,” he said.
+“Usually we do big overhangs to express the structure outside,” he says.
 “In this program, though, we suppressed it.
 We wrapped it around the house like the brim of a hat.”

 He’s walked a tight line Wiilson, Wyoming, carefully respecting the neighbors with familiar forms and colors, but still doing something very interesting.